 Starting in the mid-1980s, and continuing for about 10 years, we ran a successful architectural photography business in the San Francisco Bay Area.
 Our clients were architects, interior designers, and many custom and production home builders.
 As a result our images appeared in many publications and other printed media.
 Our clients won countless architectural and home building awards using our photographs as the basis for their entries.
 The experience provided many benefits in addition to earning a living.
 It forced us to really learn how to see the "real" subject rather than the first impression.

 As early adopters of creative technology we began scanning our 4x5 images and processing them in 1990 using Adobe Photoshop version 1.
 While the quality did not support fine photographic prints, the images could be used for various displays and offset printing.
 As DSLR cameras improved we migrated from film to digital image capture and processing.
 Of particular interest is capturing motion and long sequences of time within a still image.
 We refer to these images as "still motion".

 Jo Ann and George live in Roseville, California.
 George is CEO of Escalet, Inc., a web development company.
-Both are actively involved with Viewpoint Photographic Art Center in Sacramento, California, where George currently serves on the Board of Directors and teaches workshops.
+Both are actively involved with Viewpoint Photographic Art Center in Sacramento, California, where George previously served on the Board of Directors and teaches workshops.